BayesBeat: Reliable Atrial Fibrillation Detection from Noisy Photoplethysmography Data: Results

-\subsection{Transformed feature map visualization}
+\subsection{Transformed Feature Map Visualization}

-Figure \ref{fig:tsne} shows the t-SNE visualization~\cite{maaten2008visualizing} of the transformed features from the linear layer of our network.
-For this visualization, we channel the test set through our network with an uncertainty threshold of 0.05.
+Figure \ref{fig:tsne} shows the t-SNE visualizations~\cite{maaten2008visualizing} of the transformed features from the linear layer of our network over different settings on test set.
+We have presented three t-SNE figures for three different settings.
+The first plot in Figure~\ref{fig:tsne:all} contains all the points from the test set without applying any uncertainty score based filtering.
+Therefore, we can observe that there are more mixture of AF(Cyan) and Non-AF(Red) points.\\ Figure~\ref{fig:tsne:intensity} represents a corresponding visualization of Figure~\ref{fig:tsne:all} which contains every points of the first one but every point receives color intensity (dark or light) based on their uncertainty score.
+The light colored points are with higher uncertainty scores, light red and light green are for AF and Non-AF points, respectively, whereas uncertainty scores are lower for dark colored points.
+As we can see that the middle portion that has the most mixture of AF and Non-AF points in Figure~\ref{fig:tsne:all} received mostly the light color i.e. has higher uncertainty scores among other points in the figure.
+These are the points corresponding to noisy segments and so removing them will increase the performance.\\ In Figure~\ref{fig:tsne:bounded}, we filter out the points from Figure~\ref{fig:tsne:all} those received higher uncertainty score than 0.05 to demonstrate the impact of filtering on this test set with uncertainty threshold of 0.05.
 We can see the separation between the AF and non-AF records is quite prominent in this transformed feature space generated by our model.
-While the non-AF and AF records form separate clusters, in the top left part we can see another small cluster of AF records which is situated relatively closer to the Non-AF cluster.
+Most of the points that received light colors and had more mixture are filtered out in Figure~\ref{fig:tsne:bounded}.
+However, there are some minor presence of AF cluster in Non-AF cluster.
 These are the records for which the network is relatively less confident about whether the rhythm irregularity is due to Atrial Fibrillation or from the input noise.
-Thereby, our model places these data in a separate cluster.
 This demonstrates that \emph{BayesBeat} effectively learns to distinguish between AF and non-AF PPG records even in challenging situations.